ahermassi/spirit/README.md

 [[README]](references/readme_thesis.md)
 Some written things.

+## Contribution
+Suggested improvements and known bugs are on the [issues](https://github.com/masasin/spirit/issues/) page.
+If you find something that interests you, submit your own issue, or create a pull request that I could merge.

 ## Licensing
 * The SPIRIT software, as well as the code used for data collection and analysis, are licensed under the MIT License.